 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Nancy P. Gibson, who practices in Missoula, Montana (in Montana's "banana belt").
+This installment was written by Special Needs Alliance member Nancy Gibson, Esq., who practices in Missoula, Montana (in Montana's "banana belt").
 Ms. Gibson's practice is limited to special needs planning, elder law and estate planning.
 She is currently a member of the Board of Directors of the National Academy of Elder Law Attorneys, and finished her term as a member of the Special Needs Alliance Board earlier this year.
 Ms. Gibson has been very active in local, state and national advocacy and support groups, and frequently deals with the need for crystal ball gazing.

 December 2008 - Vol. 2, Issue 20

 Estate planning for a loved one with special needs can be challenging.
 Sometimes we know a trust is the best and only sensible way to provide needed protection.
 It is easier to plan when we know a family member will always depend on public benefits for good care and needed services, or when he or she has a disability that meets the necessary criteria to receive disability benefits.
 Perhaps he or she suffers from a physical limitation, mental illness, an emotional disturbance, or some other impairment preventing him or her from earning a living.
 In these cases, a special needs trust is the logical way to improve quality of life.

 We should carefully consider the individual needs, skills and abilities of persons for whom we are planning.
 Even if we are not anticipating a lifetime need for public benefits, if a family member will never have the skills to properly manage his or her assets, a trust is a wonderful solution.
 Perhaps he or she is vulnerable to exploitation, or lacks good judgment in selecting a spouse.
 A well-drafted trust would be the answer.